jesus-vargas-c/resume-jesus-vargas/index.md

 :   **C#/.NET:** My main experience is with C# language which I have already 10 years working with,
     from back-end to front-end using frameworks like MVC and reactjs.

-:   **Golang:** For my current project I've been working arround 2 years
+:   **Golang:** For my current project I've been working around 2 years
     with Go to create lambda functions to response to requests from a UI developed with ReactJS, I have experience creating REST APIs using GO and API Gateway in AWS.